-Vinsers meet with foreign friends and experts on their virtual trip around the world
+Vinsers meet with foreign friends and experts on their virtual trips around the world

 On November 10th and 11th 2020, Vinsers from all Primary, Secondary and High schools across the Vinschool network attended “borderless classes” – virtually connecting with students and experts from more than 110 countries worldwide in the Microsoft Global Learning Connection 2020.